radhaJava/SpotifooWeb/README.md

 ## Run
 In VSC editor open the path where the file spotifoo_frontend is located  and  also open  the local server SpotifooServer path where it is located  in cmd prompt
 --- then   type npm start( in both)
+---if getting react-scripts error - try : npm install then npm start in the spotifoo_frontend

  ## Test
  The web app opens with home page and you can see the images of song and titles in card and also navigation bar as well as footer .
 When you click on search button it will take you ti search tab and there some hardcoded